 Additional data points were provided this year on the content area tests for all programs.
 This includes looking at sub-scores for each content area test to determine areas of strength and areas where we need to address deficiencies.
-As we look at transitioning the secondary and K-12 programs to national content area standards, this information will be valuable.
+Overall, the teacher candidates program mean score is well above the minimum of 240.
+However, with new content test coming, as a result of the new alignment to national standards, and the changes in rules at the state level that are being enacted during the 2020-2021 year, it will be important to monitor how our candidates are doing with the sub-score areas given the transition to using the national standards edTPA Data: Scores represent mean Program Scores